Cayde Teases ‘Destiny 2’ Reveal Trailer For Thursday As Only He Can [Video]

 After some leaks and a tease, Activision finally gave a time when the Destiny 2 will be revealed to PlayStation 4 and Xbox One fans.
 The publisher dropped a new teaser trailer featuring Cayde-6 explaining the start of an attack on the Last City, setting the stage for the debut trailer and the game’s new direction.

 Cayde-6, voiced by actor Nathan Fillion (Firefly, Castle), sits down for a drink to tell the tale of an attack on the Tower during a “super boring meeting.”
-The quick cuts of the attackers appear to confirm rumors that the attack is done by the Cabal.
+The quick cuts of the attackers appear to confirm rumors that the enemy is the Cabal.
 This is likely a new faction of the alien race based as the attackers look different enough from the existing troops to point at the addition of new units to face in the sequel.

 The kicker of Cayde’s story is that the fighting in the Last City hasn’t stopped.
 He’s just taking a breather and getting a drink while dumping his tale on a Sweeper Bot.

 This follows the release of the Destiny: Age of Triumph update plus a tease yesterday by the game’s official Twitter account showing the Last City on fire beneath the protection of the Traveler.
-The last remnants of humanity built a city here due to the protection afforded by the mysterious sphere from outer space who gave birth to Ghosts, and thus the Guardians, with its last defensive act against the Darkness.
-That the Cabal are now directly attacking Earth speaks to a major shift in the factions.
+The last remnants of humanity built a city here due to the protection afforded by the mysterious sphere from outer space which gave birth to Ghosts, and thus the Guardians, with its last defensive act against the Darkness.
+That the Cabal is now directly attacking Earth speaks to a major shift in the factions.

-Additional rumors suggest much of the action will move to Saturn with a major focus on the Cabal, though there’s no obvious connection in the leaked posters or the new tease.
+Additional rumors suggest much of the action will move to Saturn with a major focus on the Cabal, although there’s no obvious connection in the leaked posters or the new tease.
 The Saturn setting is reportedly larger than all current spaces combined and will be implemented in a more open-world manner versus the hardline zones Destiny currently employs.
 This could mean the end of going to orbit to hop from activity to activity.

 The new play areas are said to be populated with “towns, outposts, and quests” to replace the current patrol missions and social areas.
 This will treat the game more like World of Warcraft, for example, rather than what PS4 and Xbox One owners saw in the original.